 Dependent on your sector, there may be all manner of external research providers that can provide insight for your target market.
 Likewise, industry associations typically have their finger on the pulse of what’s current in that sector.
 Likewise, you can set up alerts on Google and use LinkedIn Pulse to keep abreast of your target sectors.

 If you do your own formal customer research, you can use the information gained to:

 - Develop some PR about your business

 - Develop or flesh out your product or service positioning

 - Write a blog or article about findings and publish this on your website

-- Utilise Social Media to tweet about it or post it on an industry group on LinkedIn.
+- Utilize Social Media to tweet about it or post it on an industry group on LinkedIn.

 I’ve written about this many times.
-A large proportion of sales and marketing messages, whether face to face, on the phone, on websites, in emails or in brochures are about what the supplier does and what they are rather than the genuine benefits of their service.
-Often the benefits stated are actually still features and the overwhelming proportion of communication is inward facing rather than outward.
+A large proportion of sales and marketing messages, whether face to face, on the phone, on websites, in emails, or in brochures are about what the supplier does and what they are rather than the genuine benefits of their service.
+Often the benefits stated are actually still featured and the overwhelming proportion of communication is inward-facing rather than outward.

 Remember, it’s all about what’s in it for them.
 And that isn’t just what you offer and your price or delivery benefits.

 They always used to say that no manager got fired for installing an IBM system.